carterbancroft/life-csnw/README.md

 ## Requirements
 An updated version of Firefox or Chrome.

 This does not appear to work in the latest version of Safari.
-Internet Explore, I have no idea.
+Internet Explorer, I have no idea.
 Lemme know if you find out.

 ## Running the game